 This tattoo is at the top of my list, not because of the pain level, but because the person who chooses to get this tattoo has to have an extreme amount of control over their fight or flight reflex.
 The eyeball does not actually have any pain receptors outside of the cornea.
-That means it doesn't exactly hurt (though it will sting!) to get an eyeball tattoo, but you still have that monster tattoo machine with the needle at the tip, rotating and puncture everything it touches hundreds of times every minute.
-It's definitely no joke to be able to sit still and keep your eyes gazing forward as your artist bares down on you with their needle and inserts pigment into the flesh of your eyeball.
+That means it doesn't exactly hurt (though it will sting!) to get an eyeball tattoo, but you still have that monster tattoo machine with the needle at the tip, rotating and puncturing everything it touches hundreds of times every minute.
+It's definitely no joke to be able to sit still and keep your eyes gazing forward as your artist bears down on you with their needle and inserts pigment into the flesh of your eyeball.

 On top of that, there are incredible risks involved with eyeball tattoos, even more so than your average tattoo.
 Along with the risk of infection, permanent inflammation and scarring, you could also go blind.
-These are extreme risks, because even if the artist does everything right, you could still go blind.
-It really depends on each person, each artist and each situation.
+These are extreme risks because even if the artist does everything right, you could still go blind.
+It really depends on each person, each artist, and each situation.
 There's just too much risk in it for me, no matter how wicked the end result may be.

 Some famous folks with eyeball tattoos:

-Rodrigo Fernando - The man who cried ink for two days
+- Rodrigo Fernando: The man who cried ink for two days

-Shannon Larratt - Interview with an eyeball
+- Shannon Larratt: Interview with an eyeball

-Jason Barnum - Convicted murdered in Alaska who shocked the court with his eyeball tattoo
+- Jason Barnum: Convicted murdered in Alaska who shocked the court with his eyeball tattoo

-Alkaline - The black eyed Jamaican rapper who was hospitalized after his eyeball tattoos
+- Alkaline: The black-eyed Jamaican rapper who was hospitalized after his eyeball tattoos

 2. Eyelid Tattoos